alkor200/mpc2label/README.md

 # mpc2label

+Fast and cheap solution to  *Magic: The Gathering* proxies on a label printer while you wait for your MPC order.
-Prints identification labels for physical *Magic: The Gathering* proxy cards straight from an [MPC-Autofill](https://github.com/chilli-axe/mpc-autofill) `order.xml` - the same order file MPC-Autofill uses to send your deck off for printing. mpc2label reads that file, downloads the image for each referenced card from Google Drive, and prints a separate label with the card image for
+Runs straight from an [MPC-Autofill](https://github.com/chilli-axe/mpc-autofill) `order.xml` - the same order file MPC-Autofill uses to send your deck off for printing. mpc2label reads that file, downloads the image for each referenced card from Google Drive, and prints a separate label with the card image for